BalajixGIT/Zomato_Project/README.md

    - Identified top restaurants by votes and most preferred cuisines.
    - Compared online vs. offline restaurant ratings and order preferences.
 4. Data Visualization (Using Matplotlib & Seaborn)

+##Key Insights
+1. Type of restaurant most preferred by the customers?

+2. Finding the performance of different restaurant types based on votes from the customers?

+3. What is the average cost for two at restaurants in Bangalore?

+4. Between online and offline restaurants which receive the higher ratings?

+5. Comparing amount of orders for different restaurants through both online and offline mode.

+6. Finding the area wise restaurant density in Bangalore.

+7. Finding the top 10 most common cuisines among restaurants in Bangalore.

+8. Finding the top 10 restaurants in Bangalore.